Venezuela national baseball team

-The Venezuela national baseball team (Spanish: Selección de béisbol de Venezuela or Selección de Venezuela) is the national baseball team of Venezuela.
-It is currently ranked sixth in the world by the World Baseball Softball Confederation.
+The Venezuela national baseball team (Selección de béisbol de Venezuela or Selección de Venezuela) also known as "Arepa Power" is the national baseball team of Venezuela.
+It is currently ranked fifth in the world by the World Baseball Softball Confederation.

-Venezuela has competed in every edition of the World Baseball Classic since 2006, with its best result to date being a semifinal appearance in 2009.
-It won its first major international title in the 1941 Amateur World Series, defeating a heavily-favored Team Cuba, and won two more world championships in the 1940s.
+Venezuela has competed in every edition of the World Baseball Classic since 2006, with its best result before 2026 being a semifinal appearance in 2009.
+It won its first major international title in the 1941 Amateur World Series, defeating a heavily favored Team Cuba, and won two more world championships in the 1940s.
 It has also historically dominated baseball at the Bolivarian Games.
-However, Venezuela has never qualified for the Summer Olympics.
+In 2026, it qualified for the Summer Olympics for the first time via its performance in the World Baseball Classic.